Yuri-M-Dias/commonplace/books.md

 # Book reading lists

-This is a catalog of all my read/currently reading books.
+This is a catalog of all my read and currently reading books.
 Why?
 I don't want to note this on goodreads or third parties.

 The finished column is forever skewed, as I'm only keeping track of them way late.
 Started blank means that I haven't actually started reading it, it's just next on the list.